JustJoseM/CommunicationSolutions/README.md

 + Key Feature #5
    - User Friendly UI: Whoever is accessing the site can easily navigate to whatever page they need, and gather the information they require.
-   - To be further expanded upon in CSC 191.
+   - To be further improved upon in CSC 191.

 # Tech Stack
 ### Frontend